What is assertiveness?

 By and large, most of us choose to adopt the passive stance whenever possible, especially at work.
 You know the old “anything for a quiet life” and “why rock the boat” approach.
 Does the saying, “If it ain’t broke, don’t fix it” sound familiar?

 Assertiveness means completely clarity.
 It means openness about how one feels and what one needs.
-The assertive know how to achieve it fairly.
+The assertive know how to achieve things fairly.
 This definition is agreeable for our purposes.
-Assertiveness requires assertive communication skills, assertive body language and confidence.
+Assertiveness also requires assertive communication skills, assertive body language and confidence.
 It requires the ability to communicate calmly without attacking or yielding unnecessarily to another person.

 Sounds simple so why are we not all doing more of it?